gabrielccr-555/pyhton/README.md

 # pyhton
-This repository is meant to host all my Python3 exercises
+This repository is meant to host all my Python3 projects.